 Forced Entertainment Award

-The award is aimed at an artist or company who is reinventing theatre and performance in new ways and for new audiences.
+The award (which ran for 3 years between 2018- 2020) was aimed at supporting an artist or company who’s work is reinventing theatre and performance in new ways and for new audiences.
 Established in 2018, it is named after Huw Chadbourn, an inspiring close friend and colleague and one of the founder members of Forced Entertainment who died in 2017.

-Announced at (more or less) the start of the year, following a nomination process involving invited professionals from the field of contemporary performance, the award comprises £10,000 closely linked to a substantial package of mentoring and subsidiary support, tailored each time to the needs and situation of the selected artist or group.
+Announced at (more or less) the start of each year, following a nomination process involving invited professionals from the field of contemporary performance, the award comprised of £10,000 closely linked to a substantial package of mentoring and subsidiary support, tailored each time to the needs and situation of the selected artist or group.

 Financed by Forced Entertainment winning the International Ibsen Award in 2016, this scheme forms part of the company’s efforts to feed back some of our own success into the field, and to offer support to younger artists who are reinventing theatre and performance in new ways and for new audiences.